Property Saviour logo

 How quickly can my property be sold at auction?

 One particular thing to consider is to enter the property for auction with a reasonable amount of time for the property to be sufficiently promoted to maximise the chance of a successful sale.
-Entering the property at least 4 weeks before the auction date is recommended.
+Enter the property at least 4 weeks before the auction date is recommended.

 If you are looking for a quick sale of your property without the hassle of going to auction, why not ask us to see how we can help you?